davemisbehave/disk-houdini/README.md

 ## Seriously, though
 Disk-Houdini is a zsh script for macOS that aimes to make using `diskutil secureErase`, to securely erase disks, more convenient.
-A log file is written for each secure erase operation, for accountability.
+A log file is written for each secure erase operation, for accountability (or not, optionally).

 ## Target OS
 This script is targeted at macOS with zsh, so macOS Cataline 10.15 or above should work.